youldash/NCCC/README.md

 ## Usage

-You are to develop a program for certain space bodies, or rather, celestial objects (i.e. Stars, Planets and Moons)...
+You are to develop a program for certain Space Bodies, or rather, Celestial Objects (i.e. Stars, Planets and Moons)...

 ### Task One